Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 27 Desember 2025 21.28.59 UTC
+- WIB: Sabtu, 27 Desember 2025 22.28.35 UTC
-- WITA: Sabtu, 27 Desember 2025 22.28.59 UTC
+- WITA: Sabtu, 27 Desember 2025 23.28.35 UTC
-- WIT: Sabtu, 27 Desember 2025 23.28.59 UTC
+- WIT: Minggu, 28 Desember 2025 00.28.35 UTC

 Kutipan Inspiratif:
-"One original thought is worth a thousand mindless quotings."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: inspirational
+Kategori: motivational